darasus/ai-blog/content/the-best-games-of-the-year-for-experts.md

   “real-time photogrammetry” to render lifelikes visuals that look almost like 3D renders.
 Mario Tennis Aces has one of the best-looking graphics engines of any tennis simulation game."
+intro: >-
+  Expert gamers are a finicky bunch.
+They love getting their game-on, but they also have exacting standards when it comes to the games they play.
+That’s why there are so many expert-friendly video games out there today.
+But that’s also why it can be so hard to find an expert-friendly title in general.

+  Experts want games with a variety of challenges and objectives that demand strategy, not just reaction time or hand-eye coordination.
+They want graphics and sounds that aren’t juvenile but instead sophisticated and immersive.
+And most importantly, they want to play against other experts rather than casual gamers who keep asking “Red or blue?”

+  So if you think you have what it takes to make this list of the top expert games of 2018, check out these top-tier titles for some expert-level fun:
 ---

 ## Hearthstone